 Your Oklahoma City Social Security disability lawyer will let you know how your impairment may qualify as an exception to the rule of the past relevant work step.
 Even if you are still able to work at your past level, if your impairment meets or equals an impairment from the Listing of Impairments, the SSA will find you disabled.

 In the fifth step, the SSA asks whether you can do any other work that exists nationwide.
 Your Oklahoma City Social Security disability attorney will explain how the SSA evaluates this ability based on your work ability, age, education, and past work.
 The SSA uses the Medical-Vocational Guidelines to determine whether you satisfy this step.
 Your Oklahoma City Social Security lawyer attorney will give you more details as to how these guidelines are used, but it is important to note that applicants are more easily found disabled.

-Contact a Oklahoma City Social Security Disability Attorney
+Contact an Oklahoma City Social Security Disability Attorney

 Filing for disability is not easy, but an Oklahoma City Social Security disability attorney can help.
-Call Ramona Hanson at 405-330-1849 today.
+Call us today.